carpentries-incubator/lesson-gpu-programming/_episodes/04-global_local_memory.md

 ~~~
 {: .language-c}

-Once again, this is not something that we would normally do, and it provided only as an example of how to work with arrays of registers.
+Once again, this is not something that we would normally do, and it is provided only as an example of how to work with arrays of registers.

 # Global Memory